alexreisner/geocoder/README.md

 The reason for this is that we don't want ambiguity when doing distance calculations.
 We need a single, authoritative source for coordinates!

+It is then possible to call both forward and reverse geocoding sequentially.

+For example:

+    class Venue

+      after_validation :geocode, :reverse_geocode

+    end

+For certain geolocation services such as Google geolocation API this may cause issues during subsequent updates to database records if the longtitude and latitude attributes are not on a known feature, because the following call:

+     after_validation :geocode

+will change the longtitude and latitude based on the location field, which would be the closest known location to the original coordinates.
+In this case it is better to add conditions to each call, as not to override coordinates that do not have features associated with them.

+For example:

+    class Venue

+      after_validation :reverse_geocode, :if => :has_coordinates
+      after_validation :geocode, :if => :has_location, :unless => :has_coordinates

+    end

 Use Outside of Rails
 --------------------